qmuntal/gltf/README.md

 ### Extensions

-`qmuntal/gltf` designed to support dynamic extensions.
-By default only the core specification is decoded and the data inside the extensions objects are stored as `json.RawMessage` so they can be decoded outside this package or automatically encoded when saving the document.
+`qmuntal/gltf` is designed to support dynamic extensions.
+By default only the core specification is decoded and the data inside the extensions objects are stored as `json.RawMessage` so they can be decoded by the caller or automatically encoded when saving the document.

-Some of the official extensions are implemented under `ext/`.
+Some of the official extensions are implemented under [ext](ext/).

 To decode one of the supported extensions the only required action is to import the associated package, this way the extension will not be stored as `json.RawMessage` but as the type defined in the extension package: